scipy/scipy/doc/source/dev/contributor/continuous_integration.rst

 why we ask you to verify your changes locally before pushing them.

 Depending on the proposed change, you might want to skip part of the checks.
-It will be to the discretion of a maintainer to re-run some tests before integration.
+It will be at the discretion of a maintainer to re-run some tests before integration.

-Skipping CI can be achieve by adding a special text in the commit message:
+Skipping CI can be achieved by adding a special text in the commit message:

 * ``[skip azp]``: will skip Azure
 * ``[skip github]``: will skip GitHub Actions